CeciKuni/saucedemo-cypress/README.md

 ## Installations performed

 -   [Nodejs](https://nodejs.org/es/download).
-Configure the path to the "nodejs" folder in the Windows environment variables.
+Configure the path to the "nodejs" folder in Windows environment variables.
 This will allow us to use the npm command to check the versions:

 ```
 $ node -v